-- Continue to promote high expectations for learning for ALL students. - Implement progress monitoring for reading and math (grades K-8). - Align IEP goals with state standards for ALL grade levels. - Increase access to typical peers for ALL students with disabilities. - Recruit and retain highly qualified staff during a state-wide shortage of special education teachers and related service staff. - Provide necessary support to staff and building administrators for the effectiveness of in-district special programs.
+- Continue to promote high expectations for learning for all students. - Implement progress monitoring for reading and math (grades K-8). - Align IEP goals with state standards for all grade levels. - Increase access to typical peers for all students with disabilities. - We are committed to both recruiting and retaining highly qualified special education and related service staff amidst state-wide shortages.
+To ensure the success of our in-district programs, we will also provide necessary support to staff and building administrators through collaborative efforts.

-- The special education budget reflects the reduction of five paraprofessionals. - The overall special education budget has been reduced/offset by the Hartford Choice Special Ed revenue, Special Education Excess Cost Grant reimbursement, and Medicaid reimbursement.

-The following are projected revenues received through tuition, state, and medicaid reimbursements:

-- o Projected reimbursement from Choice special ed tuitions \$498,137 - o Projected Excess Cost reimbursement \$486,990 - o Projected Medicaid Reimbursement \$10,000 - The FY26 Special Ed Private Tuition budget reflects a net decrease from FY25 budget due to the total savings of one student withdrawing and three students requiring less service than anticipated being greater than the total cost of projected inflation and one unanticipated outplacement - The FY26 Special Ed Public Tuition budget reflects an increase from the FY25 budget due to the total cost of projected inflation and one unanticipated outplacement being greater than the total savings of reduced magnet/vo-ag tuitions. - The FY26 Special Ed Transportation budget reflects a net increase from the FY25 budget due to the total cost of two unanticipated outplacements.
-In addition, one existing student's transport costs previously covered by a grant for homelessness, is now covered by the local budget based on the student's current living situation.
+- The Special Education budget reflects the reduction of five paraprofessionals. - The overall Special Education budget has been reduced/offset by the Hartford Choice Special Education revenue, Special Education Excess Cost Grant reimbursement, and Medicaid reimbursement. - The following are projected revenues received through tuition, state, and medicaid reimbursements: - Projected reimbursement from Choice special ed tuitions \$502,670.98 - Projected Excess Cost reimbursement \$368,656 - Projected Medicaid Reimbursement \$10,000 - The FY26 Special Education Private Tuition budget shows a net decrease compared to FY25.
+This reduction is attributed to savings from one student withdrawal and lower-than-anticipated service needs for three students.
+These savings exceeded the combined costs of projected inflation and one unanticipated outplacement. - The FY26 Special Education Public Tuition budget reflects an increase compared to FY25.
+This rise is attributed to the combined costs of projected inflation and one unanticipated outplacement, which exceeded the savings from reduced magnet/vo-ag tuitions. - The FY26 Special Education Transportation budget reflects an increase from FY25, primarily due to two unanticipated outplacements, and the shift of one student's transportation funding from a homelessness grant to the local budget based on their current living situation.